 ➧ The Trunk:

-The trunk is the biggest indicator of the health of the best bonsai trees.
+The trunk is the biggest indicator of the health of this trees.
 When you’re buying a bonsai, make sure the trunk is thicker at the bottom and become narrower as it goes up and not the other way around.

 ➧ The Root: